 3. Eliminate Food Source

 Like all living things, mice and rats require a food source to avoid starvation.
-Rodents consume expired food, pet food or rodent-free, and foods that we consider to be delicious.
-Avoid rodents feeding off your garbage.
+They consume expired food, pet food or rodent-free, and foods that we consider to be delicious.
+Avoid them feeding off your garbage.
 It is recommended to place lids on top of your garbage cans, and to make sure there is not any loose garbage near you.
 Another way to avoid rodents is to store your foods in glass containers with a sealable lid.
 Doing this will help to ensure that rodents are not getting into your dry foods.